luisferreira32/fog-computing-orchestration/README.md

 - Re-model channel gain with friis equation;
 - Add node ABC class;
 - Implement Cloud node, subclass of node;
+- Re-model communications (in general) for more options of architectures;
+- ...

 ### on the orchestrator algorithms...
+- Create orchestrator ABC class;
 - ...